Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 It's been a game up to now.

-We need steady hand and experience.
+We need steady-handed experience.

-Tested, fire tested, whatever.
+Tested, fire-tested, whatever.

-Send the right signals, exactly right.
+Send the right signals.

 Okay.